livkndt/flask-product-scraper/README.md

 ### Install productscraper
 The following will install all the required dependencies
 ```
-$ python setup.py install -r requirements.txt
+$ pip install .
 ...
 ```
-Next: You will need to run the web scraper to populate the database, before you can do anything else.
+**Next: You will need to run the web scraper to populate the database, before you can do anything else.**

-## Web Scraper
+### Run the Web Scraper
 Run the web scraper.
-This will take some time while it crawls the entire site and parses the available products:
+This will take some time while it crawls the entire site and parses the available products.
+Make sure you are in the same directory as `scrape.py`.
 ```
 $ cd productscraper/
 $ python scrape.py